 Business process models are an effective means of binding the business outcomes to the system requirements in a form which is easily understood by business and IT people alike, removing the potential for requirements to be misunderstood and a poor reflection on the actual business needs.

-Get this white paper emailed to you to find out how business process modelling can significantly improve the accuracy of requirements and bridge the ‘requirements gap'.
+Get this white paper to find out how business process modelling can significantly improve the accuracy of requirements and bridge the ‘requirements gap'.